Mother Milk Storage Bags: Safety Guideline to Store and Thaw Breast Milk

 Direct Pumping and Filling

-Whenever possible, pump directly into storage bags to reduce handling and contamination risk.
+Pump directly into storage bags whenever possible.
 If that’s not an option, transfer milk immediately into bags under sterile conditions.
-Fill bags about 75% full to allow room for milk expansion during freezing.
+Fill bags about 75% full to allow room for expansion during freezing.

 Labeling Your Milk

 Label each bag promptly after filling with the date, time, and volume using a permanent marker.
-Include your baby’s name if milk will be stored at daycare or shared care settings.
-This helps maintain a first-in, first-out rotation and ensures milk is used safely.
+Include your baby’s name if milk will be stored at daycare.
+This helps maintain a first-in, first-out rotation.

 Where to Store Your Milk

 Store filled bags in the main body of your fridge or freezer—not in door compartments where temperatures fluctuate.
-Consistent temperatures preserve milk quality and reduce spoilage risk.
-Keep track of your stock and use the oldest milk first to avoid waste.
+Keep track of your stock and use the oldest milk first.

 How Long Can You Store Breast Milk?